 Emerging Markets fund

 There’s no place quite as diverse as the emerging markets.
-From big Asian countries like China, to Brazil and Mexico in South America, and Russia in Eastern Europe, these countries offer a lot of potential as part of a portfolio for investors looking for long-term growth opportunities.
+From big Asian countries like China and India, to Brazil and Mexico in South America, these countries offer a lot of potential as part of a portfolio for investors looking for long-term growth opportunities.
 But it could take time for them to fully develop, so the risks are greater and higher levels of volatility should be expected.
 A longer investment outlook is essential.

 This fund invests in a broad spread of companies based across emerging countries, including China, India, Brazil, South Africa and Taiwan.
 As a tracker fund, it simply aims to track the performance of the broader emerging stock market, rather than try to outperform it.
 We think it's a convenient way to invest in the emerging markets, and could be used as a way to diversify a long-term, global investment portfolio focused on growth.